Posterior Meta-Replay for Continual Learning: Methods

+The evaluation of Eq. \ref{eq:hnet:reg:analytic:divergence} requires estimates of a divergence measure to prevent changes in learned posterior approximations of past tasks.
+Because these are required at every loss evaluation and need to be cheap to compute, we do not consider sample-based estimates but only estimates that directly utilize posterior parameters.
+This goal is easy to achieve for families of posterior approximations that possess an analytic expression for a divergence measure (e.g., Gaussian distributions).
+More specifically, for \textit{PosteriorReplay-Exp}, we consider the forward KL, backward KL and the 2-Wasserstein distance but did not observe that the specific choice of divergence measure is crucial in practice (cf. SM \ref{sm:sec:bbb} and Table \ref{sm:tab:gral:hpsearch}).
+In all other cases, approximations are required.
+Specifically, we resort in our experiments to the use of an L2 regularizer at the output of the TC network:

+Perhaps surprisingly, we observe that this crude regularization, reminiscent to the one used in \citet{oswald:hypercl} for point estimates, does not harm performance and leads to models that exhibit virtually no forgetting.
+However, we discuss in SM \ref{sec:dis:hnet:reg} how this isotropic regularization could be improved given that the KL is locally approximated by a norm $\lVert \cdot \rVert_F$ induced by the Fisher information matrix $F$ on $q_{\bm{\theta}}(\mathbf{W})$.

-Recall that in a Bayesian framework predictions on unseen inputs $\tilde{\mathbf{x}}$ are made via the posterior predictive distribution $p(\mathbf{y} \mid \mathcal{D}^{(t)}; \tilde{\mathbf{x}}) = \int_{\mathbf{W}} p(\mathbf{y} \mid\mathbf{W}; \tilde{\mathbf{x}}) p(\mathbf{W} | \mathcal{D}^{(t)}) \,d\mathbf{W}$, which we approximate via a Monte-Carlo estimate.
-For a task inference approach based on predictive uncertainty to work, the properties of the input data distribution $p^{(t)}(\bm{x})$ need to be reflected in the uncertainty measure, i.e., uncertainty needs to be low for in-distribution data and high for out-of-distribution (OOD) data.
-This property is not a given, especially since $p(\mathbf{y} \mid \mathcal{D}^{(t)}; \tilde{\mathbf{x}})$ reflects both aleatoric and epistemic uncertainty, and behavior of aleatoric uncertainty OOD is hard to foresee, since it is only calibrated in-distribution.
+\textbf{Task inference.} A system with task-specific solutions requires access to task identity when processing unseen samples.
+In our framework, this amounts to selecting the correct task embedding to condition the \textsc{TC}.
+Although auxiliary systems can be used to infer task identity \cite{he2019what:how:framework, oswald:hypercl}, here we exploit predictive uncertainty, assuming task identity can be inferred from the input alone.
+For a task inference approach based on predictive uncertainty to work, the properties of the input data distribution $p^{(t)}(\bm{x})$ need to be reflected in the uncertainty measure, i.e., uncertainty needs to be low for in-distribution data and high for out-of-distribution (OOD) data \cite{dangelo:henning:2021:uncertainty:based:ood}.
+Uncertainty-based task inference with deterministic discriminative models only captures aleatoric uncertainty, making its overall validity debatable.
+Indeed, aleatoric uncertainty is only calibrated in-distribution and its OOD behavior is hard to foresee.
+Instead, we argue that epistemic uncertainty arising naturally in a Bayesian setting is crucial for robust uncertainty-based task inference.
 In our case, epistemic uncertainty stems from the fact that the posterior parameter distribution $p(\mathbf{W} | \mathcal{D}^{(t)})$ in conjunction with the network architecture induces a distribution over functions.
-If this distribution captures a rich enough set of functions, a diversity of predictions on OOD data can be expected even if those functions agree in-distribution.
+If this distribution captures a rich set of functions, a diversity of predictions on OOD data can be expected even if those functions agree in-distribution (cf. Sec. \ref{sec:gmm}).
+Note, however, that inducing such diverse distribution over functions is not straightforward with neural networks, and that more research is required to justify uncertainty-based OOD detection \cite{dangelo:henning:2021:uncertainty:based:ood}.